JavaNextGen/demos/Week5/javascript/javascript101.md

 -   **Arrow** functions
     -   one time use functions that written in one line
     -   the syntax uses =>
 -   **Callback function**
     -   are functions that get passed into another function as a parameter
     -   the original function executes the included function
 -   **Higher Order Function**
     -   this is any function that utilizes a callback function
+-   **Closures**
+    -   this an old way of acheiving encapsulation in JS
+    -   It's a nested function that can access the variables and arguments of it's outer function but can no longer change their default value

 ```javascript
 (var1) => {
 	console.log(var1);